Stichoza/nbg-currency/README.md

 $usd->decreased(); // Returns true if rate has decreased, false otherwise.
 $usd->unchanged(); // Returns true if rate hasn't changed, false otherwise.

-// Returns first parameter if rate was increased, second string if there was no change
+// The changeString() method returns first parameter if rate was increased, second string if there was
-// and third string if the rate went up.
+// no change and third string if the rate went up.
 Useful for CSS classes, font icons, etc.
 $class = $usd->changeString('text-red', 'text-gray', 'text-green');
 $icon  = $usd->changeString('fa-arrow-down', 'fa-circle', 'fa-arrow-down');
 ```

-**Note:** All properties of `Currency` class are declared as `readonly`
+**Note:** All properties of `Currency` class are declared as `readonly`.
+Updating them will result in Fatal Error.

 ## Advanced Usage